coreman14/ST-Character-Pack-HTML/README.md

 -   Added popup for shortcuts when hovering over the scenario name on any page.
 -   Change how the default outfit was selected.
 It follows how expression sheets are made, but dress has the same priority as casual and it looks for underwear before nude.
 -   On the main menu, if you were to change the filename from index.html to anything else, all the links would stop working.
 This is fixed.
+-   Hovering over an outfit will display the path.
+This is important because if 2 folders are named different but pngs inside are the same, it can become hard to identify.
+Applies to the Outfit page and character page
+-   Default accessories (Anything named off.(webp|png)) is now added to wherever outfits are shown.
+Due to HTML limitations, it may look like the 2 are not connected.
+This is not the case and will look fine in the actual game

 Main Page: